aws-samples/amazon-serverless-datalake-workshop/instructions.md

 15. From `Tables` page, select `useractivityconverted` table and explore the table definition that glue crawler created.

-# Serveless Analysis of data in Amazon S3 using Amazon Athena
+# Serverless Analysis of data in Amazon S3 using Amazon Athena

 > If you are using Amazon Athena for the first then follow the [Setting Up Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/setting-up.html) to make sure you have the correct permissions to execute the lab.